alan-turing-institute/defoe/docs/papers/keywords_by_year.md

-# Count specific words and group by year
+# Count number of occurrences of keywords and group by year

-* Count occurrences of each of a set of words and return counts, grouped by year.
+* Both keywords and words in documents are normalized, by removing all non-'a-z|A-Z' characters.
-* Query module: `defoe.papers.queries.articles_containing_words`
+* Query module: `defoe.papers.queries.keywords_by_year`
 * Configuration file:
   - One or more words to search for, one per line.
   - Examples:
     - `queries/gender.txt`